Introduction to Multi-Armed Bandits: Bandits with Similarity Information

-In various bandit problems an algorithm may have information on similarity between arms, so that ``similar" arms have similar expected rewards.
-For example, arms can correspond to ``items" (\eg documents) with feature vectors, and similarity can be expressed as some notion of distance between feature vectors.
-Another example is the dynamic pricing problem, where arms correspond to prices, and similar prices often correspond to similar expected rewards.
-Abstractly, we assume that arms map to points in a known metric space, and their expected rewards obey a Lipschitz condition relative to this metric space.
+A bandit algorithm may have auxiliary information on similarity between arms, so that ``similar" arms have similar expected rewards.
+For example, arms can correspond to ``items" (\eg documents) with feature vectors, and similarity between arms can be expressed as (some version of) distance between the feature vectors.
+Another example is dynamic pricing and similar problems, where arms correspond to offered prices for buying, selling or hiring; then similarity between arms is simply the difference between prices.
+In our third example, arms are configurations of a complex system, such as a server or an ad auction.

-Throughout, we consider stochastic bandits: the reward for each arm $x$ is an independent sample from some fixed distribution with expectation $\mu(x)$.
-We use $x,y$ to denote arms, as they would correspond to ``points" on a line or in a metric space.
-As usual, we assume that realized rewards lie in $[0,1]$.
+We capture these examples via an abstract model called \emph{Lipschitz bandits}. \footnote{We discuss some non-Lipschitz models of similarity in the literature review.
+In particular, the basic versions of dynamic pricing and similar problems naturally satisfy a 1-sided version of Lipschitzness, which suffices for our purposes.} We consider stochastic bandits, as defined in Chapter~\ref{ch:IID}.
+Specifically, the reward for each arm $x$ is an independent sample from some fixed but unknown distribution whose expectation is denoted $\mu(x)$ and realizations lie in $[0,1]$.
+This basic model is endowed with auxiliary structure which expresses similarity.
+In the paradigmatic special case, called \emph{continuum-armed bandits}, arms correspond to points in the interval $X = [0,1]$, and expected rewards obey a Lipschitz condition:

+where $L$ is a constant known to the algorithm. \footnote{A function $\mu:X\to \R$ which satisfies \eqref{Lip:eq:Lipschitz} is called \emph{Lipschitz-continuous} on $X$, with \emph{Lipschitz constant} $L$.} In the general case, arms lie in an arbitrary metric space $(X,\mD)$ which is known to the algorithm, and the right-hand side in \eqref{Lip:eq:Lipschitz} is replaced with $\mD(x,y)$.

+The technical material is organized as follows.
+We start with fundamental results on continuum-armed bandits.
+Then we present the general case of Lipschitz bandits and recover the same results; along the way, we present sufficient background on metric spaces.
+We proceed to develop a more advanced algorithm which takes advantage of ``nice" problem instances.
+Many auxiliary results are deferred to exercises, particularly those on lower bounds, metric dimensions, and dynamic pricing.